Abotishere/Groove/README.md

 - If it's installed correctly, you will see a bunch of text starting with ffmpeg version ..., along with configuration details.

 3. simpleaudio:
+Run the following in command prompt or powershell
 ```
 pip install simpleaudio
 ```

 4. Tkinter:
+Run the following in command prompt or powershell
 ```
 pip install tkinter
 ```